Phlebotomy Training in Georgia: A Look at the Top 3 Places to Study

 Certification will mean that you’re more comfortable when working in a medical facility.
 The more confident you are in your job, the easier it will be for you to perform your duties.

 Certification can allow you to start your phlebotomy job with a higher salary.
-So, not only will you be better placed to get hired, but you’ll also be more likely to get hired at a higher pay rate.
+So, not only will you be better placed to get hired, but you’ll also be more likely to get employed at a higher pay rate.

 If you’re investing your time and money into phlebotomy training in Georgia, it’s worth it to go the extra mile and get certified.
 It looks great on your phlebotomy resume and doesn’t take long to achieve!